vyshnovka/vyshnovka.github.io/README.md

 ## Setup

 1. Star this repo.
 This is the most impostant step!
 2. Clone this repository using `git clone https://github.com/vyshnovka/vyshnovka.github.io.git` in Git Bash.
+3. Replace the info.
-3. Enjoy!
+4. Enjoy!

 ## Credits